mediamonks/react-redux-component-init/README.md

 This library aims to provide utilities to make the *component based approach* a feasible solution.
 It allows us to define initialization on each component without having to do more than one render.

 ## Core concepts
 Below is a general explanation of the implementation for this library.
-For detailed setup instructions, see "Setup" below.
+For quick setup instructions, see "Setup" below.

 ### Initialization lifecycle
  - **Server side** on the server, we don't start rendering until all components have been initialized.